Elizabeth Bibesco: Writings

 Between 1921 and 1940, Bibesco published three collections of short stories, four novels, two plays and a book of poetry.
 Katharine Angell, reviewing Balloons for The Nation in 1923 wrote, "Elizabeth Bibesco uses for her sketches material from which Katherine Mansfield would have made short stories, and Henry James, novels ...
 Elizabeth Bibesco has a genius for compression – the compression into a few phrases of all the details of a situation, into a few pages of the hopes and failures of a lifetime".
 Her collections of short stories were reviewed on both sides of the Atlantic and her novel The Fir and the Palm was serialised in The Washington Post in November and December 1924.

-Bibesco's last novel, The Romantic, published in 1940, starts with a dedication to Falange Española founder Jose Antonio Primo de Rivera, who Bibesco had known during her stay in Madrid where her husband was Romanian ambassador (1927-31): "To Jose Antonio Primo de Rivera.
+Bibesco's last novel, The Romantic, published in 1940, starts with a dedication to Falange Española founder Jose Antonio Primo de Rivera, whom Bibesco had known during her stay in Madrid where her husband was Romanian ambassador (1927-31): "To Jose Antonio Primo de Rivera.
 I promised you a book before it was begun.
 It is yours now that it is finished -- Those we love die for us only when we die--".
 A thorough appraisal of Bibesco's work was written by Elizabeth Bowen in an introduction to Haven, the 1951 posthumous collection of Bibesco's stories, poems and aphorisms.
 In her essay, Bowen wrote that, "The Bibesco characters seem to be the inhabitants of a special milieu, in which the more ordinary taboos of feeling and brakes on speech do not operate."